axllent/phpmybackup/README.md

 -   Allows specifying subset of databases for backups (supports wildcard)
 -   Allows skipping of specified databases from backups (supports wildcard)
 -   Allows skipping of specified tables or table-data (supports wildcard)
--   Integrates with `mysqldump` client for individual sql dumps
+-   Integrates with `mysqldump` client for individual SQL dumps
 -   Backup rotation